livepeer/docs/docs/quickstart.md

 [**Video Miners**](/video-miners/core-concepts/roles-and-responsibilities) will be able to install and set up an Orchestrator for video mining and use your current GPU for transcoding.

-## What you need to know
+## What You Need to Know

-- familiarity with platform capabilities highlighted in [Protocol Core Concepts](/protocol/core-concepts/).
+- Familiarity with platform capabilities highlighted in [Protocol Core Concepts](/protocol/core-concepts/).
-- how to work with a command-line interface
+- How to work with a command-line interface
     -  `wget` is recommended (alternatively, `cURL`  can be used)
     - [grpcurl](https://github.com/fullstorydev/grpcurl#grpcurl) for interacting with gRPC servers for testing and monitoring
-- how to perform installations with Binaries and/or Docker
+- How to perform installations with binaries and/or Docker
-- familiarity with networking concepts and configuration (URLs, ports and port forwarding, static IPs, )
+- Familiarity with networking concepts and configuration (URLs, ports and port forwarding, static IPs, )
-- ability to access an [EVM-compatible network](/installation/connect-to-ethereum)
-- working with faucets and funding wallets
+- Understanding of how to send and receive funds using [EVM-based networks](/installation/connect-to-ethereum)

 ## Technical Requirements

-Livepeer supports the following to install and run `livepeer` on the network:
+To install and run `livepeer` on the network, you will need to meet the following technical requirements:

 **Operating Systems**

-Linux, Darwin (macOS), and Windows
+Linux, Darwin (macOS), or Windows

 **Hardware**

 Livepeer supports [NVIDIA **GPUs**](/video-miners/reference/gpu-support) for encoding/decoding.

+> **Note:** Additional hardware support will be added in the future; please refer to [GPU Support](/video-miners/reference/gpu-support) for a full list.

 A [concurrency check](/video-miners/reference/concurrency-check) is recommended to assess concurrent streams capabilities.